 A candidate wanting to earn both physical education and health licensure should include the following courses.
-This page is provided as a service to candidates and represents an overlap of the physical education and health programs approved by the Kansas Department of Education for the purpose of licensing PK-12 physical education/health teachers.
-The following courses are required and will satisfy the content courses needed for licensure.
-Please note that all teacher candidates must have an earned degree, from Baker University or elsewhere, and must satisfy Baker University's professional education and basic general education requirements.
+The following content courses are required and will satisfy the content course requirements needed for licensure.
+To be licensed in each content area the candidate must complete and successfully pass the required licensing exam.
+Please note that all teacher candidates must have earned an earned degree, from Baker University or elsewhere, and must satisfy Baker University's professional education and basic general education requirements.

-The following courses are required of candidates seeking physical education/health licensure from Baker University.
+The following courses are required of candidates seeking physical education licensure from Baker University.